Consumer Medicine Information

 How much to take

-The usual dose of paroxetine for depression, social anxiety disorder/social phobia, generalised anxiety disorder or post-traumatic
+For depression, social anxiety disorder/social phobia, generalised anxiety disorder

 How to take it